ken-morel/arb-util/README.md

-Arb util is meant to help flutter developers like my friend https://github.com/dct-berinyuy (guess I'm not that really into flutter myself), by handling arb files for them, including extraction of marked strings from the file(very rough on the edges), and translating to other languages with a local model, since those google and copilot api things are quite that expensive(seriously, up to 6k per month!!!).
+Arb util is meant to help flutter developers like my friend https://github.com/dct-berinyuy (guess I'm not that really into flutter myself), by handling arb files for them, including extraction of marked strings from the file(very rough on the edges), and translating to other languages with gemini api using `gemini-2.5-flash-lite` which has flash-speed, and is free as of now at least, since most chatgpt and copilot api things are quite that expensive(seriously, up to 6k per month!!!
+For work yeah but not for translations).

 ## usage